Donetsk Metallurgical Plant: 1869–1917

-1918-1991
+1918–1941

-In April 1918, in connection with the offensive of the German-Austrian troops, a significant part of the equipment and materials of the Yuzovsky plant was evacuated to Tsaritsyn (Volgograd), the detachments of workers retreated along with the Red Army.
+In April 1918, after the attack of German-Austrian troops, most of the equipment and materials of the Yuzovsky plant were evacuated to Tsaritsyn (Volgograd), and detachments of workers retreated with the Red Army.

 On May 24, 1918, the plant was nationalized.

-Under the conditions of German occupation, in May 1918, the underground organization of the Russian Communist Party bolsheviks or the RCP(b) headed by E. Severyanov began work at the plant, and in July 1918, an underground regional committee of six people began to operate at the plant.
+In May 1918, during the German occupation, an underground organization of the Russian Communist Party bolsheviks or the RCP(b), led by E. Severyanov, began operating at the plant, and in July 1918 an underground regional committee of six members began operating at the plant.

 In December 1919, Soviet power was restored in Yuzovka, on January 30, 1920, a workers' board of all enterprises of the former "Novorossiysk Society of Coal, Iron and Rail Production" (headed by M. S. Titov) was created in Yuzovka, and the restoration of the plant began.
 On July 6, 1921, the first blast furnace was launched again, by the end of 1921, production at the plant was restored.

 In 1924, the plant was named after Joseph Vissarionovich Stalin.

-During the industrialization of the USSR, the plant was reconstructed into a new technical base.
-In the first five-year plan, mechanization and a bunker system for loading blast furnaces were introduced at the plant, and technical retrofitting began.
-In 1936, the reconstruction of the plant and the construction of the open-hearth shop were completed, the sheet-rolling and section-rolling shops were mechanized, and a new powerful blooming plant was put into operation in place of the old rail-rolling shop.
+During Industrialization in the Soviet Union, the plant was transformed into a new technical base.
+During the First Five-Year Plan, mechanization of the mill and a bunker system for blast furnace charging were introduced and technical renovation was initiated; in 1936 the reconstruction of the mill and the construction of the flat furnace mill were completed, the plate and profilerolling mills were mechanized and a new, powerful blooming mill replaced the old rail-rolling mill.

+Under German occupation

 During the Eastern Front (World War II) or the Great Patriotic War, the plant was almost completely destroyed (immediately before the start of the battles for the liberation of the city, on September 6–7, 1943.
 The underground workers operating at the plant, led by I.I.
-Kholoshin, including prisoners of war and assistants from the factory guards, disarmed the factory guards, occupied and saved warehouses, a garage, a telephone exchange and a special factory workshop from destruction).
+Kholoshin, including prisoners of war and assistants from the factory guards, disarmed the factory guards, occupied and saved warehouses, a garage, a telephone exchange and a special factory workshop from destruction)..
 Already in the fall of 1943, the restoration of the plant began.
 After the end of the war the plant was reconstructed and expanded.